 Urban Services: No new Regional Activity Centers are identified.
-All three existing regional retail centers have good access to all urban services.
-As sites redevelop and users change, infill and redevelopment projects will offer opportunities to upgrade urban services, including improved access to transit, complete sidewalk networks, alternative stormwater management practices, reduced impervious surface areas, green building technology, renewable energy, and other mitigation practices for very high intensive uses.
+All three existing regional activity centers have good access to all urban services.
+As sites redevelop and users change, infill and redevelopment projects will offer opportunities to upgrade urban services, including improved access to transit, complete sidewalk networks, alternative stormwater management practices, reduced impervious surface areas, green building technology, renewable energy, and other mitigation practices for very high intensity uses.
 Site Design: This district is oriented around major thoroughfares and prominent intersections to provide convenient access.
-A Regional Activity Center consists of aggregated uses that require several hundred thousand square feet of space: predominately large one-story structures, often with covered walkways or main entrances that are subdivided to contain a mix of uses.
+A Regional Activity Center consists of aggregated uses that require several hundred thousand square feet of space: predominantly large one-story structures, often with covered walkways or main entrances that are subdivided to contain a mix of uses.
 Each Regional Activity Center has a cohesive architectural style.
-With redevelopment and infill, centers should be updated with site designs that use high-quality materials and provide landscaping, lighting, pedestrian accommodations, and even open space if over a certain size.
+With redevelopment and infill, centers should be updated with site designs that use high-quality materials and provide landscaping, lighting, pedestrian accommodations, and open space if over a certain size.
 Opportunities must be seized to minimize automobile impacts while retooling on-site parking strategies, circulation, and site design.
 To mitigate traffic congestion, the district must employ access management strategies and improve cross-access easements between businesses (connecting parking lots).
+Bicycle traffic should be accommodated in parking areas with clearly marked paths to bicycle parking to improve the safety of cyclists and thus encourage bicycle use.
 Sites have been designed to accommodate an excess of peak demand parking for a few times a year.
 On-site vehicle parking is an important component to Regional Activity Centers, where spillover beyond the district should rarely occur.

 Land Use Development Approvals: The Regional Activity Center district is built out with established high-intensity retail uses.
 The district is expected to change with increasing activity through infill and redevelopment.
 Incorporating multifamily residential within the district is supported.
-Changing the context of the district towards mixed uses is not a significant change; therefore the Enhance theme should be used for development approvals.
+Changing the context of the district towards mixed uses is a significant change; therefore the Transform theme should be used for development approvals.
 The following provide additional land development policy guidance:

 - The typical "big box" site design should not be an element of new construction within a Regional Activity Center.
-Infill and redevelopment projects within this area should work toward creating a more unified urban design theme. - · Less intense commercial uses should be developed adjacent to residential areas to buffer the impacts of such development.
-Multifamily residential and office uses could likewise serve as transitional elements. - The mix of uses is predominantly retail, with office and residential being secondary in the district. - Redevelopment within the district should be encouraged to grow vertically, with the possibility of two- or three-story buildings to accommodate denser office development, residential multifamily, and structured parking. - Internal roadway networks must provide sidewalks and walkways so that once users have parked, they can circulate throughout the development on foot. - Public open spaces should be a standard element of redevelopment within a Regional Activity Center.
-This open space could come in the form of public plazas, as well as greenways that connect to nearby neighborhoods. - The goal for redevelopment is to create a few highdensity (retail with office and residential) activity nodes. - In new development or redevelopment projects, utilities should be placed underground and located so as to minimize potential conflicts with trees and other landscaping features.
+Infill and redevelopment projects within this area should work toward creating a more unified urban design theme. - Less intense commercial uses should be developed adjacent to residential areas to buffer the impacts of such development.
+Multifamily residential and office uses could likewise serve as transitional elements. - The mix of uses is predominantly retail, with office and residential being secondary in the district. - Redevelopment within the district should be encouraged to grow vertically, with the possibility of two- or three-story buildings to accommodate denser office development, residential multifamily, structured parking, and improved multimodal connectivity. - Internal roadway networks must provide sidewalks and walkways so that once users have parked, they can circulate throughout the development on foot. - Public open spaces, including green spaces, should be a standard element of redevelopment within a Regional Activity Center.
+This open space could come in the form of public plazas or pocket parks, and include multiuse paths and trails that connect to nearby neighborhoods. - The goal for redevelopment is to create a few highdensity (retail with office and residential) activity nodes. - In new development or redevelopment projects, utilities could be placed underground where feasible and located so as to minimize potential conflicts with trees and other landscaping features.